rssalessio/rssalessio/README.md

 Welcome to my personal GitHub page!

 I am a researcher in Reinforcement Learning and Control methodology.
+Currently a Postdoc at Boston University, where I'm advised by [Prof. Pacchiano Aldo](https://plaia.ai/).
 I have a Ph.D. in Electrical Engineering from KTH Royal Insitute of Technology (Stockholm), where I was supervised by Prof. Proutiere Alexandre at the Division of Decision and Control Systems.

 My research involves the study of Reinforcement Learning and data-driven control, including